eazaika/edx-xapi-bridge/README.md

 * `OPENEDX_PLATFORM_URI`

     The URI to the Open edX LMS generating the parsed tracking logs.
 Used to complete the `platform` parameter of the statements, and to access the User API for user information such as values for `mbox`.
+This should use the HTTPS scheme if the connection is not made over a private network.

+* *OPENEDX_OAUTH2_CLIENT_ID*, *OPENEDX_OAUTH2_CLIENT_SECRET*

+    The client_id and client_secret of an OAuth2 client created in your Open edX LMS.
+This is used to authenticate to the LMS User API to retrieve email and name for users used as Actors in your xAPI statements.
+To generate these,

+    * Log in to your LMS with superuser credentials
+    * Navigate to `/admin/oauth2/client/`
+    * Click "Add client"
+    * Create a new OAuth2 client specifying
+      *  name: This can be anything but "edx-xapi-bridge" is a good default.
+      *  user: `xapi_bridge`.
+If you used [the Ansible role](https://github.com/appsembler/configuration/blob/appsembler/ficus/master/playbooks/roles/xapi_bridge/) for setting up xapi_bridge, this user already exists in your LMS.
+      *  For url and redirect_url you can just specify https://github.com/appsembler/edx-xapi-bridge.
+These aren't used since the xAPI bridge doesn't expose any URLs, but serve to indicate which application the client is for
+      *  For client type, specify Confidential (Web application)
+      *  Logout URL can be left blank
+      *  Copy the auto-generated client id and client secret to *OPENEDX_OAUTH2_CLIENT_ID* and *OPENEDX_OAUTH2_CLIENT_SECRET* in your settings file.
+    *  Also, if you are going to connect without using HTTPS (which you should only do for testing) you will need to set `EDXAPP_OAUTH_ENFORCE_SECURE: false` in your `lms.env.json` file.

 * `IGNORED_EVENT_TYPES`